 - Reasonably priced

 So get yourself some Kwik Stix to add to your art supply arsenal.
-(They would make great gifts and stocking stuffers, too, but I’m not sure I’d be able to wait that long.)
+(They would make great gifts and stocking stuffers, too, but we’re not sure we’ll be able to wait that long.)

 Thanks again to Kwik Stix for sponsoring this post; as always all opinions expressed are my own.